Did you know that you can change the ceiling fan direction to stay cool in the summer? It’s true, and it has an added benefit: it saves energy.

 But first, you need to understand something about paddle ceiling fans.
 They don’t actually cool the air; they just make it feel cooler by increasing evaporation on your skin.

 To reduce your air conditioning bill and save energy, run a paddle ceiling fan in a counterclockwise direction during hot weather, and only run the fan when you are in the room to feel the effects.

 Danny Lipford: Mary Beth wants to know, “Can I lower my energy bill this summer by keeping my ceiling fans running all the time?”

-Yes, you can lower your energy bills by using your ceiling fans around your home, but maybe not quite in the way that you’re thinking about it, because you really don’t want to run it all the time, because every time that ceiling fan’s on, it’s using energy.
+Yes, you can lower your energy bills by using your ceiling fan if it’s moving in the correct direction.
+But remember, every time that ceiling fan’s on, it’s using energy.